Nearshoring vs. Offshoring: The importance of buffer stocks for flexible production processes – Image: Xpert.Digital

 Risk factors

-Political instability, currency risks and different legal frameworks may pose additional risks.
+Political instability, currency risks and differing legal frameworks can pose additional risks.

 Quality control

-Monitoring and ensuring quality standards is more demanding over long distances.
+Monitoring and ensuring quality standards is more challenging over long distances.

 🌍 Advantages and disadvantages of nearshoring